 Visit a house that Charlotte Bronte stayed in

 A 20-mile drive from Manchester, Gawthorpe Hall is supposedly where Charlotte Bronte’s pseudonym, ‘Currer Bell’, was created.
 The Elizabethan hall has a rich and detailed history, hosts an intricate textile collection and has plenty of formal gardens to explore.
-Visitors love to wander the grounds and soak in the literary charm
+Wander around the grounds to soak up its literary charm.

 Discover the mysteries of Pendle Hill